ToyKeeper/anduril/docs/chaotic-pendulum-science.md

 The energy parameter scales the position update rate without changing the fundamental dynamics - like adjusting the playback speed of a chaotic system.

+### Perceptual Tuning

+The energy-to-speed mapping was carefully tuned for the perceptually useful range:

+- **Scale range 6-11** (not 4-19): Very low speeds looked static and boring, while very high speeds blurred into white
+- **Drive amplitude 40-56** (not 32-63): Narrower range maintains
+  interesting dynamics across all energy settings

+### Visual Feedback During Adjustment

+When adjusting energy via 3H:
+- **Brightness shows energy level**: Dim = slow, bright = fast
+- **Blink on wrap-around**: Brief off when value wraps 255→0 or 0→255
+- **Restore on release**: Original brightness returns when released

+This lets users see exactly where they are in the energy range without needing to guess based on animation speed alone.

 ## RGB Channel Output